What does really matter in image goal navigation?: Related Work

 \myparagraph{Image goal navigation} or ``\textit{ImageNav}'', adds a matching aspect to navigation, as the agent needs to compare the goal image to the observed image.
 Explicit methods have addressed this with local feature matching \cite{krantz2023navigating}, or by retrieving features from a topological map \cite{BeechingECCV2020}.
 End-to-end trained agents compare images by extracting features with ResNets \cite{al2022zero,zhu_target-driven_2017} or ViTs \cite{yadav2023ovrlv2}, potentially stacking multiple observations over time \cite{shah2023vint}, with ViTs followed by cross-attention \cite{CrocoNav2024}, or by stacking images channel-wise \cite{sun2024fgprompt}.
 Modular approaches have also been proposed~\cite{DasNeuralModularControl2018,wu22image_goal}.

 Depending on whether goal images are randomly chosen or correspond to images of semantically meaningful objects, the task can either be supported by semantic features or requires purely geometric image understanding.
-In this work We focus on the latter, and study how success depends on architectural key design choices.
-We review these choices in detail in Sec.~\ref{sec:archchoices} and their implementations in the state of the art in Sec.~\ref{sec:implementationsinsota}.
+In this work we focus on the latter, and study how success depends on architectural key design choices.
+We review these choices in detail in \cref{sec:archchoices} and their implementations in the state of the art in \cref{sec:implementationsinsota}.

-\myparagraph{Relative pose estimation} was tackled for decades with pixel level image matching techniques~\cite{mvgeo,orbslam,sfmrevisited}.
-Learning-based approaches have also been proposed~\cite{posenet}: to overcome the lack of generalizability of the early methods, self-supervised techniques have been used~\cite{undeepvo}.
-More recently, DUSt3R~\cite{wang2024dust3r} regresses pointmaps of each image expressed in the coordinate system of the first image while MASt3R~\cite{mast3r} additionally learns an extra descriptor inspired by standard image matching.
-Both leverage CroCo as pre-training~\cite{CroCo2022,CroCoV2}.
-Similarly, MicKey~\cite{mickey} regresses pointmaps of each image in its respective coordinate system and learns descriptors to obtain correspondences: this is supervised by relative pose alone with differentiable RANSAC formulations~\cite{reinforcedpoints,dsac}.
-All these recent methods have led to impressive results for relative pose estimation, even under scenarios with little overlap between input images as in the MapFree-Relocalization benchmark~\cite{mapfree}.
-In this work, we study rel. pose estimation as a sub-task of ImageNav and probe it explicitly from agent representations.
+\myparagraph{Relative pose estimation (RPE)} was tackled for decades with pixel-level image matching techniques~\cite{mvgeo,orbslam,sfmrevisited}.
+Learning-based approaches have also been proposed~\cite{posenet}, and to overcome the lack of generalizability of early methods, self-supervised techniques have been used~\cite{undeepvo}.
+More recently, \emph{DUSt3R}~\cite{wang2024dust3r} regresses pointmaps of each image expressed in the coordinate system of the first image while \emph{MASt3R}~\cite{mast3r} additionally learns an extra descriptor inspired by standard image matching.
+Both leverage \emph{CroCo} pre-training~\cite{CroCo2022,CroCoV2}.
+Similarly, \emph{MicKey}~\cite{mickey} regresses pointmaps of each image in its respective coordinate system and learns descriptors to obtain correspondences, supervised by relative pose ~\cite{reinforcedpoints,dsac}.
+These recent methods have led to impressive results, even under scenarios with little image overlap as in the MapFree-Relocalization benchmark~\cite{mapfree}.
+In this work, we study RPE as a sub-task of ImageNav and probe it explicitly from agent representations.